-In other words, we’ll explain the strategies that conservatives and liberals used from around the 1930’s to today (with a focus on the 1980’s forward) to help everyone understand how media like Fox, Right-wing radio, and Sinclair Network and “Main Stream Media,” strategists like Atwater, Rove, and Stone, many think tanks and law firms, lobbyists, and scandals like Monica and Clinton or Russia and Trump, divided America with the help of Citizens United and the repeal of the Fairness Doctrine in the modern post-WWI era (and how the root behind this all is a partisan battle between “Free-Enterprise Small Government vs. Big Government Progressivism” vying for public influence (or, to keep things fun, how the many headed beast is persuaded by the hydra and leviathan respectively) that has been going strong since at least the 1930’s, if not the Gilded Age, if not the era of Jackson, Adams, Calhoun, Van Buren, and Clay… if not 1776, if not 1689, if not 30 BC, if not 600 BC, etc).
+In other words, we explain the strategies that conservatives and liberals used from around the 1930’s to today (with a focus on the 1980’s forward) to help everyone understand how 1. media like Fox, Right-wing radio, and the Sinclair Broadcast Group, and, 2. strategists like Atwater, Rove, and Stone, and 3. many think tanks and law firms, lobbyists, and 4. scandals like Monica and Clinton, and 5. rule changes like Citizens United and the repeal of the Fairness Doctrine led to an increasingly divided America in the modern post-WWI era (and how the root behind this all is a partisan battle between “Free-Enterprise Small Government vs. Big Government Progressivism” vying for public influence that has been going strong since at least the 1930’s).

 - The strategy of the Republican Party and American right-wing “conservative coalition” from the 1930’s to today (that resulted in things like Trump, ALEC, and Fox News),